chaoss/wg-value/focus-areas/ecosystem/social-currency-metric-system.md

 ### Data Collection Strategies

 Community member comments are available from trace data.
 The SCMS ideally imports the comment text automatically into a tool for tagging.
+Trace data can be collected from a communities' collaboration platforms where members write comments, including ticketing systems, code reviews, email lists, instanct messaging, social media, and fora.

 **Legal and Regulatory Considerations**